-Karaikudi Sambasiva Iyer Subramanian, born in Madurai, Tamil Nadu, is a ninth-generation vina player from the illustrious Karaikudi Tradition.
+Karaikudi Sambasiva Iyer Subramanian, born in Madurai, Tamil Nadu, is a ninth-generation vina player from the renowned Karaikudi Tradition.
 His musical journey was nurtured by his mother, Lakshmi Ammal, who herself was a vina teacher.
-The household served as an abode for numerous students engrossed in learning and practice under the careful guidance of Lakshmi Ammal.
-KSS had a rich exposure to Karnatak music since his formative years and actively participated in the daily practices, gaining valuable insights and nurturing his musical acumen.
+The household served as an abode for students dedicated to learning and practicing, under Lakshmi Ammal's careful guidance.

 In 1957, KSS, the third child and second son in a family of seven siblings, was formally adopted by his granduncle, the legendary Karaikudi Sambasiva Iyer.
-As the sole male vina player in the family and considering the patriarchal nature of the tradition, KSS was adopted to preserve and continue the Karaikudi lineage since Sambasiva Iyer and his wife were without biological heirs.
+As the sole male vina player in the family, and given the patriarchal nature of the tradition, KSS's adoption was aimed at preserving and continuing the Karaikudi lineage, particularly since Sambasiva Iyer and his wife were without biological heirs.

-In the year 1975, the Museum für Völkerkunde in Berlin-Dahlem (now Ethnologisches Museum) extended an invitation to KSS and his sister, Rajeswari Padmanabhan, to undertake the documentation of their family's musical heritage.
-This endeavour culminated in the creation of the album "Musik für Vina, Südindien" (Music for Vina, South India), which received high acclaim and was honoured with the prestigious Preis der Deutschen Schallplattenkritik (the German Record Critics' Award) in 1980.
-Additionally, his album titled "Sunada," produced by the renowned label Music of the World, USA, won the esteemed Naird Award in 1993.
+In the year 1975, the Museum für Völkerkunde in Berlin-Dahlem (now Ethnologisches Museum) invited KSS and his sister, Rajeswari Padmanabhan, to undertake the documentation of their family's musical heritage.
+The outcome of this project was the album "Musik für Vina, Südindien" (Music for Vina, South India), which received the Preis der Deutschen Schallplattenkritik (the German Record Critics' Award) in 1980.
+Additionally, his album titled "Sunada," produced by the label Music of the World, USA, won the Naird Award in 1993.

-The Karaikudi Veenai Tradition is a vina tradition from Southern India, passed down through a family line spanning several generations.
-The exact origins of this tradition remain unknown, as only an oral record exists for the first two generations.
-This record lacks specific names and details, except for information derived from the practice of ritualistic offerings known as 'Tevasam' to the forefathers of Sambasiva Iyer and Subbarama Iyer, distinguished vina exponents in the Karaikudi Tradition.
+The Karaikudi Veenai Tradition originates from Southern India and has been passed down through several generations within the family lineage.
+The exact origins of the tradition are uncertain, with only oral records available for the first two generations.
+These records lack specific names and details, except for information obtained through ritualistic offerings known as 'Tevasam' to the forefathers of Sambasiva Iyer and Subbarama Iyer, who are the seventh generation vina players in the tradition.
 These oral records were obtained through Sambasiva Iyer's wife, Sugantha Kuntalambal.

-The third and fourth generations were represented by musicians named Malayappa and Venkateswara, respectively, but little is known about them beyond their names.
+The third and fourth generations were represented by Malayappa and Venkateswara, respectively, but little is known about them beyond their names.
 Subbaraya, belonging to the fifth generation, served as the court musician in Sivaganga and Thirugokarnam, Pudukkottai.
 His son, Subbaya, continued the musical legacy in Thirugokarnam, also receiving patronage from the Pudukkottai court.
-Both Subbaraya and Subbaya were honored with the Kanakabhisekam (gold shower) in recognition of their musical prowess.
+Both Subbaraya and Subbaya were honored with the Kanakabhisekam (gold shower) in recognition of their musicianship.

 As the British empire expanded its control during the first half of the 20th century, the royal courts in India's smaller states could no longer afford to patronize the arts.
 This political change affected artists across the country, including Subbarama Iyer and Sambasiva Iyer, who were left without royal patronage.
 Consequently, they left Thirugokarnam, moving to Madurai, and eventually settling in Karaikudi.
-The Nattukkottai Chettiyars in Karaikudi offered them accommodation, and with support from other merchants, the brothers established themselves as the renowned "Karaikudi Veenai Brothers."
-They often performed with Pudukkottai Dakshinamurthy Pillai, an esteemed mridangam player and close friend, whose accompaniment was referred to as "the third veenai."
+The Nattukkottai Chettiyars in Karaikudi offered them patronage, and with support from other merchants, the brothers re-established themselves and were recognised as the "Karaikudi Veenai Brothers" among connoisseurs.
+They often performed with Pudukkottai Dakshinamurthy Pillai, a renowned mridangam player and close friend, whose accompaniment was referred to as "the third veenai".

 Subbarama Iyer had five daughters, namely Subbalakshmi, Sundari, Lakshmi, Shankari, and Meenakshi.
-However, due to the patriarchal nature of the tradition, the five daughters could not be considered heirs of the tradition.
+Owing to the patriarchal nature of the tradition, the daughters were not recognised as heirs to the lineage.
 Lakshmi, Shankari, and Meenakshi, the younger daughters, continued the vina tradition as the 8th generation players, teaching and performing.
-The lineage continued through their children, while Subbalakshmi's son, Karaikudi Krishnamurthy, became a renowned mridangam player.
+The vina tradition continued through their children, while Subbalakshmi's son, Karaikudi Krishnamurthy, has gained prominence as a distinguished mridangam player.

-Ranganayaki Rajagopalan as well as Lakshmi Ammal’s eldest daughter, Rajeshwari Padmanabhan, came under the tutelage of Sambasiva Iyer at a young age.
+Ranganayaki Rajagopalan as well as Lakshmi Ammal’s eldest daughter, Rajeswari Padmanabhan, came under the tutelage of Sambasiva Iyer at a young age.
 As Sambasiva Iyer had no children, he adopted Karaikudi S. Subramanian, the third child of Lakshmi Ammal, in 1957 to continue the family lineage.

-The quintessence of the Karaikudi Bani remained with Sambasiva Iyer's two well-known disciples, one outside of the family, Ranganayaki (the senior-most disciple) and the other within the family, Rajeswari.
-After Sambasiva Iyer's passing, KSS continued to learn and perform with both his sister and Ranganayaki, enriching his understanding of the Karaikudi Bani from different perspectives.
-Ranganayaki and Rajeswari spent their lives passing on the Karaikudi Bani through performances and teachings.
+The quintessence of the Karaikudi Bani remained with Sambasiva Iyer's two prime disciples, one outside of the family, Ranganayaki (the senior-most disciple) and the other within the family, Rajeswari.
+After Sambasiva Iyer's passing, KSS continued to learn and perform with both.
+Ranganayaki and Rajeswari dedicated their lives to perpetuating the Karaikudi Tradition through performance and teaching.
 Today, the tradition is carried on independently by the children and grandchildren of Subbarama Iyer's five daughters in various parts of the world.

-Dr. Karaikudi S. Subramanian's innovative approach to music education comes from his extensive experience as both a performer and an educator in the field of music for over six decades.
-This includes nearly a decade of living in the USA while completing his PhD in Ethnomusicology at Wesleyan University, he brings a rich blend of academic rigor and practical experience deeply rooted in tradition to his work.
+Karaikudi S. Subramanian's approach to music education is informed by his extensive background as both a performer and educator spanning over six decades.
+Having spent nearly a decade in the USA pursuing his PhD in Ethnomusicology at Wesleyan University, he brings a rich blend of academic rigor and practical experience deeply rooted in tradition to his work.

 The 'ida' (introvert) of Brhaddhvani breathes the 'tradition,' which he has imbibed, cherished, and nurtured from his own family.
 Additionally, he has enriched his musical values through close associations with legendary Indian music maestros of the past and present.
-Noteworthy figures in this regard include Mysore Vasudevachar, Budalur Krishnamurthy Sastrigal, Semmangudi Srinivasa Iyer, M.D.
+Among them are Mysore Vasudevachar, Budalur Krishnamurthy Sastrigal, Semmangudi Srinivasa Iyer, M.D.
 Ramanathan, K.V.
 Narayanaswamy, Prof. T. Viswanathan, S. Kalyanaraman, Dr. Sripada Pinakapani, Lalgudi Jayaraman, Prof. Trichy Sankaran, and the esteemed musician-scholar, Dr. S. Seetha.